CSS-Windows/WindowsDiag/ALL/TSS/ReadMe.md

 •	In typical reproduction scenarios you would start tracing, reproduce the problem, then stop tracing, Example:

-o	Start tracing: `Tss rOn Trace Procmon Video`
+o	Start tracing: `Tss General Procmon Video`

 o	..Now reproduce problem scenario

-o	Stop tracing: `Tss off` - or hit *ANY* key in TSS CMD window   for stopping most predefined scenarios
+o	Stop tracing: `Tss off` - or hit *ANY* key in TSS CMD window for stopping predefined scenarios

-o	Predefined -+scenarios don’t require the ‘tss off’, just hit any key when your good/failure scenario is finished.
+o	Predefined -+scenarios don’t require the ‘tss off’, just hit any key when your good case/failure scenario is finished.

 Less frequent customizable parameters are read in from configuration file _tss_config.cfg_, and editing this file is the preferred option when you need to change default parameters like _DirWork, which is the default location (`C:\MS_DATA\`) for resulting data set.